2024 Update

 Benefits Delivered: Energy Savings and Local Jobs

-Act 129 delivered $6.4 billion in benefits to Pennsylvania electric customers in its first seven years.
+Act 129 delivered $9 billion in benefits to Pennsylvania electric customers in its first twelve years.

 -